kstojanovski/java-multithreading/atomic-variables.md

 Reference: https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/package-summary.html

 ## Notes
-* Atomic*.lazySet - is a performance win for single writers (volatile mode).
+* Atomic*.lazySet - is a performance win for single writers.
   * Reference: https://psy-lob-saw.blogspot.com/2012/12/atomiclazyset-is-performance-win-for.html
 * Atomic*.weakCompareAndSet - weakCompareAndSet is not a good choice for implementing locks, semaphores, initialization flags.
 It does not provide ordering guarantees.
 This provides weaker memory visibility guarantees than compareAndSet.
 If you have any doubt whether you should be using weakCompareAndSet or compareAndSet, then use compareAndSet.
   * Reference: http://jsr166-concurrency.10961.n7.nabble.com/AtomicReference-weakCompareAndSet-quot-May-fail-spuriously-quot-td918.html